jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 ## "Dependent types"

-Dependent types are clearly needed if you want to *straightforwardly* formalize concepts like $\real^n$.
+Dependent types are clearly needed if you want to *straightforwardly* formalize concepts like $\reals^n$.
 That said, whether it is *necessary* is much less clear.
 Some discussions can be found [here](https://news.ycombinator.com/item?id=45791772) and [here](https://lawrencecpaulson.github.io/2025/11/02/Why-not-dependent.html).